List of presidential qualifications by country: Mexico

 The constitution of Mexico requires the candidate to be natural-born citizen of Mexico with at least one parent who is a natural-born citizen of Mexico.
-The person should be at least 35 years of age and should have resided in Mexico for at least 20 years in his entire lifetime and for the entire year before the election.
+The person should be at least 35 years of age and should have resided in Mexico for at least 20 years.
 The person should not be a secretary or under-secretary of state, attorney general, or governor of a state at least 6 months prior to the election.

 Maldives

 The Constitution of the Maldives requires the following for a president: be a Maldivian citizen born to parents who are Maldivian citizens, and who is not also a citizen of a foreign country;be a Muslim and a follower of a Sunni school of Islam;

 North Macedonia

 The Constitution of North Macedonia requires that the president must be a citizen of the Republic of North Macedonia, be over 40 years of age and have lived in North Macedonia for at least ten of the previous fifteen years.